Origin: America, Virginia, Albemarle County

 Acc.
 No. 1994-107

-Materials: All wooden components of cherry (by microanalysis); tow stuffing; linen upholstery foundation; black leather show cloth.
+Materials: All wooden components of cherry (by microanalysis); webbing, tacks, tow and hair stuffing; foundation linen and top linen, black leather show cloth, brass nails.

 Label:The site of Thomas Jefferson's lifelong experimentation with architectural design and neoclassicism, Monticello was a bustling and largely self-sufficient plantation community.
 The Monticello "family," as Jefferson termed it, included a number of enslaved artisans who worked in a row of shops near the main house.
 Among the facilities was a "Joinery" where most of Monticello's architectural woodwork and some of its interior furnishings were fabricated.
 Described in 1796 as a "joiner's shop, 57. feet by 18. feet," the building was home to several artisans and a full range of woodworking tools, including a large lathe.